groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ## Debugging 'groovyc' Command

-Often defects are addressing something that doesn’t compile in Groovy Eclipse and yet compiles fine when compiled with a ‘groovyc’ command executed from command line interface.
-Such defects would require one to investigate differences between ‘groovyc’ command compilation (pure Groovy) and Groovy-Eclipse compilation.
-This involves debugging ‘groovyc’ command execution.
-There are 2 ways debugging ‘groovyc’ command:
+Often defects are addressing something that doesn't compile in Groovy Eclipse and yet compiles fine when compiled with a 'groovyc' command executed from command line interface.
+Such defects would require one to investigate differences between 'groovyc' command compilation (pure Groovy) and Groovy-Eclipse compilation.
+This involves debugging 'groovyc' command execution.
+There are 2 ways debugging 'groovyc' command:

-- Attach Eclipse debugger to ‘groovyc’ java process
+- Attach Eclipse debugger to 'groovyc' java process
 - Launch org.codehaus.groovy.tools.FileSystemCompiler as a Java Application

-It is recommended to have Groovy source from https://github.com/groovy/groovy­core in your workspace as code in Groovy Eclipse org.codehaus.groovy doesn’t exactly match the original groovy code and has a few Groovy Eclipse specific fixes.
+It is recommended to have Groovy source from https://github.com/groovy/groovy-core in your workspace as code in Groovy Eclipse org.codehaus.groovy doesn't exactly match the original groovy code and has a few Groovy Eclipse specific fixes.

-### Attach Eclipse Debugger to ‘groovyc’ java process
+### Attach Eclipse Debugger to 'groovyc' java process

 1. Execute the following in the console:
 	```
-	export JAVA_OPTS="­-Xdebug -­Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=5000,server=y,suspend=y"
+	export JAVA_OPTS="--Xdebug --Xnoagent -Djava.compiler=NONE -Xrunjdwp:transport=dt_socket,address=5000,server=y,suspend=y"
 	```
-1. Start ‘groovyc’ command from the console, e.g. ‘<path to groovyc>/groovyc <groovy files to compile>.
+1. Start 'groovyc' command from the console, e.g. '<path to groovyc>/groovyc <groovy files to compile>.
 Process should be suspended until debugger is attached.
-1. Create a new ‘Remote Java Application” launch configuration in Eclipse.
-Specify project from the workspace corresponding the version of Groovy for the ran ‘groovyc’ command, leave host as localhost, and specify the port 5000.
+1. Create a new 'Remote Java Application' launch configuration in Eclipse.
+Specify project from the workspace corresponding the version of Groovy for the ran 'groovyc' command, leave host as localhost, and specify the port 5000.
-1. Launch the created “Remote Java Application”.
+1. Launch the created 'Remote Java Application'.

 ### Launch org.codehaus.groovy.tools.FileSystemCompiler as Java Application

-1. Create a new “Java Application” launch configuration in Eclipse.
+1. Create a new 'Java Application' launch configuration in Eclipse.
 1. Specify the project from the workspace corresponding the required Groovy version.
 1. Specify org.codehaus.groovy.tools.FileSystemCompiler as the Main class to launch.
-1. Specify groovy files to compile (absolute path) on the “Arguments” tab of the launch configuration dialog in the “Program Arguments” text box.
+1. Specify groovy files to compile (absolute path) on the 'Arguments' tab of the launch configuration dialog in the 'Program Arguments' text box.
 1. Run the newly created launch configuration.